 In some states, if you don't tell your insurance company about all of the drivers in your household, it can be deemed misrepresentation, a form of fraud.
 The state laws extend liability to household members, so insurance companies have to ask and extend coverage to them too.

-If you do not want your spouse on your policy then you may be able to have him or her excluded from the policy, if state laws and your insurance company's guidelines allow.
-Keep in mind though if you exclude your spouse and he or she does drive your car and gets into an accident your policy's coverage will not be extended to him or her in anyway.
+If you don't want your spouse on your policy, you may be able to have him or her excluded from the policy, if state laws and your insurance company's guidelines allow.
+Keep in mind though if you exclude your spouse and he or she does drive your car and gets into an accident, your policy's coverage will not be extended to him or her in any way.

-If you do not want to exclude your spouse then he/she will need to be on the policy normally.
-If your spouse has a car of their own to insure and it is on a different policy then putting both your vehicles on the same auto insurance policy could save you money with a multi-car policy instead of each having their own policy.
-Click here for low cost insurance quotes for you and your spouse.
+If you don't want to exclude your spouse, then he or she will need to be on the policy normally.
+If your spouse has a car and it is on a different policy, then putting both your vehicles on the same auto insurance policy could save you money with a multi-car policy.